AhmetEmreSengul/coffee/README.md

 This repo contains a **React (Vite) frontend** and an **Express + MongoDB backend** for a coffee shop site that supports:

-- Browsing a coffee menu (static JSON)
+- Browsing a coffee menu (from MongoDB)
+- Shopping cart with persistent storage (localStorage)
+- Stripe payment processing for coffee orders
+- Order management and order history
 - User authentication (email/password + Google OAuth)
 - Table booking with overlap checks
 - Booking confirmation emails